 I came a long way before my journey brought me to the concept of embrace distractions.
 You see, I always love everything productivity-related.
 When I was still in school, one of my best friends at a time, Enny, was an organized person.
 As you may have guessed, I pick up some of her attitudes and habits.
 It lasts up to now.
 I think I have practiced being organized for long that it has become a habit.

-From being organized, I picked up a new habit of planning.
+THE QUESTIONFrom being organized, I picked up a new habit of planning.
 From the practice of planning came the habit of setting goals.
 One thing led to another; I grew up questioning, changing, implementing, revamping any productivity-related approaches for my personal growth.
 My prior experiences as an employee and employer taught me a great deal about productivity.
 There was something, however, that I couldn’t shake.
-It started with one question
+It started with one question.

 How the hell I feel that I don’t have enough time to do everything I have or want to do?